modevops/eks-cluster_deploy/README.md

 ##Known Issues
 1. Found issue when I had the spot instances price to low.
+(Nodes will not deploy if prices is to low.
+You can set worker_nodes.tf)

 2. Nodes will not talk to Masters until you deploy the confimap config-map-auth-aws (This why I added local_exec_auth_eks.tf which updates kubeconfig and uses kubectl to apply config-map-aws-auth.yaml)